-Like every state, Mississippi has its own set of rules governing slip and fall accidents.
-In this article, we'll explore a few key points of Mississippi's laws, starting with the time limits for bringing a slip and fall case to court in Mississippi.
-We'll also look at how Mississippi resolves cases in which the injured person is partly to blame for the slip and fall accident, and how the rules change if a Mississippi slip and fall case involves a government agency or employee.
+In this article, we'll take a look at the different Mississippi laws that could have an impact on a slip and fall settlement or lawsuit in the state.
+We'll being with the time limits for bringing a slip and fall lawsuit to court in Mississippi.
+We'll also look at how Mississippi resolves cases in which the injured person is partly to blame for the slip and fall accident, and how the procedural rules change if a Mississippi slip and fall case involves a government agency or employee.

-In Mississippi, you have three years after a slip and fall accident to file a case in court.
+In Mississippi, you have three years after a slip and fall accident to file a lawsuit in the state's courts.
 The clock for this three-year time limit (which comes from a law called a "statute of limitations") usually begins running on the date of the accident.
 If you don't file your lawsuit within three years, you'll almost certainly be barred from bringing it at all.

 Each state has its own rules for determining the result in a slip and fall case when the injured person is partly at fault for the accident.
 Mississippi applies a "pure comparative fault" rule in these shared fault situations.